-In evaluating the surface integrals that define the non-closed-form scalar charge, we observe that when evaluated at spatial infinity it remains finite for a broad class of coupling functions.
-The asymptotic expansion of the integrand at infinity shows that the integrand decays at least as $\Sigma + \frac{\partial_{\phi} f(\phi_\infty)}{\mathcal{O}(r^{3})}$, ensuring its convergence and resulting in $\int_{S^{2}_{\infty}} \mathbf{Q} = \Sigma$.
+In evaluating the surface integrals that define the non-closed-form scalar charge, we observe that at spatial infinity, it remains finite for a broad class of coupling functions.
+The asymptotic expansion of the integrand at infinity shows that it decays at least as $\Sigma + \frac{\partial_{\phi} f(\phi_\infty)}{\mathcal{O}(r^{3})}$, ensuring its convergence and resulting in $\int_{S^{2}_{\infty}} \mathbf{Q}_\phi = \Sigma$.
 When evaluated at the bifurcation surface, the charge depends only on the horizon values of the scalar field and the surface gravity, yielding a finite result.
-Regarding the convergence of the bulk contribution, we find that the $3$--form $\mathcal{W}k$ decays at infinity as $\mathcal{O}(r^{-5})$ for any smooth coupling $f(\phi)$ near $\phi_\infty$.
-This guarantees that the volume integral in Eq.~\eqref{eq-scabulk} is absolutely convergent, even when $\mathcal{W}_k \neq 0$.
-Hence, the scalar charge remains regular across the full spacetime, including configurations that explicitly break shift symmetry.
-This regularity provides an explanation for the wide variety of coupling functions $f(\phi)$ for which regular black hole solutions have been found in the literature, as the decay properties of $\mathcal{W}_k$ ensure the finiteness of the scalar charge irrespective of the specific form of the coupling.
+Regarding the convergence of the bulk contribution, we find that the $3$--form $\mathcal{W}_k$ decays at infinity as $\mathcal{O}(r^{-5})$ for any smooth coupling $f(\phi)$ near $\phi_\infty$.
+This guarantees the volume integral in Eq.~\eqref{eq-scabulk} to be absolutely convergent, even when $\mathcal{W}_k \neq 0$.
+Hence, the scalar charge remains finite across the full spacetime, including configurations that explicitly break shift symmetry.
+From Eq.~\eqref{eq-sigmasurfbulk}, this finiteness provides an explanation for the wide variety of coupling functions $f(\phi)$ for which regular hairy black hole solutions have been found in the literature, as the decay properties of $\mathcal{W}_k$ ensure the convergence of the scalar charge irrespective of the specific form of the coupling.